suse-edge/edge-image-builder/README.md

   are no restrictions on the naming; the image configuration file will specify which image in this directory to use for a particular build.

+There are a number of optional directories that may be included in the image configuration directory:

+* `scripts` - If present, all the files in this directory will be included in the built image and automatically executed during the combustion phase.

 ### Running EIB

 The image configuration directory must be attached to the container at runtime.
 This serves as both the mechanism